mechaman/EtoC_Translator/README.md

 # E to C Translator
+## Description: <br>
-## Description: Implements a simplified E language parser, semantic analyzer, and translator to the C language.
+Implements a simplified E language parser, semantic analyzer, and translator to the C language.